flavioluiz/AeroFlex/examples/example2/README.md

 the best aerodynamic model implemented in AeroFlex, taking into account unsteady effect of aerodynamics.
 (it is also considerably slower, since it adds new dynamic states relative to each structural node).

-The, the airplane object is initialized by calling the function 'load_structure':
+Then, the airplane object is initialized by calling the function 'load_structure':

     numele = 3; %number of elements
     damping = 0.0001; %damping coefficient (damping proportional to rigidity matrix)